caliston/waveshare-LCD35-bookworm/README.md

    This file tells Linux about the display hardware we've connected.

 3. We need to tell the Pi the existance of the .dtbo file.
 Edit /boot/config.txt and add to the bottom:
+(November 2024: This file is now located at /boot/firmware/config.txt in the latest bullseye images)

    ```
    dtoverlay=waveshare35a